johnstonskj/rust-rdftk/rdftk_names/README.md

 * The common prefix for the module,
 * The namespace URI for the module,
-* A list of pairs where the first is the name of the function to return the IRI for the name
-* The name, as a string, of the vocabulary element.
+* A list of pairs where the first is the name of the function to return the IRI for the name, and the second is the string name of the vocabulary element.

 ## Example